0xproflupin/MetaplexDocs/AuctionHouse/Overview.md

 When a buyer intentionally lists their asset for a price of 0 SOL / SPL-tokens, the `FreeSellerTradeState` is generated.
 The Auction House can then change the sale price to match a matching bid that is greater than 0.
 This allows the Auction House to do complicated order matching to find the best price for the seller and the marketplaces can write their own custom logic to do this order matching.

 ## Auctioneer
-In this page, we have discussed a lot about auctions and even went through a number of examples showcasing these auctions.
-But there was something common in all of these auctions: these auctions are all [**Double Auctions**](https://blogs.cornell.edu/info2040/2021/11/29/four-common-types-of-auctions/#:~:text=sealed%2Dbid%20auction.-,DOUBLE%20AUCTION,-Both%20buyers%20and): un-timed auctions where the buyers and sellers, bid and list until they find a common ground.
-There are several other forms of auctions such as English auctions and Dutch auctions which are Timed auctions that have become popular in the Solana ecosystem.
+All of the auctions we've seen so far have one thing in common.
+They are, what we call, [**Double Auctions**](https://blogs.cornell.edu/info2040/2021/11/29/four-common-types-of-auctions/#:~:text=sealed%2Dbid%20auction.-,DOUBLE%20AUCTION,-Both%20buyers%20and).
+That is, they are un-timed auctions where buyers and sellers, bid and list until they find a common ground.
+However, there are several other forms of auctions such as English auctions and Dutch auctions which have become popular in the Solana ecosystem.
-The current Auction House implementation is designed with instant sales in mind and currently has no features that enable other auctions types.
+The Auction House implementation is purposefully designed with instant sales in mind and does not offer other auction types out-of-the-box.

 **Auctioneer** is a customized contract type, written by the user, that uses the composability pattern of Auction House to control an individual Auction House account.

 To enable an Auctioneer instance on an Auction House, it must first be explicitly delegated.
 This Auctioneer instance will then be able to intercept most of the Auction House instructions in order to inject its own custom logic.
-We will talk about Auctioneer in greater detail in later pages of this documentation.
+Metaplex also provides some Auctioneer implementations like Timed Auctions.
+We will talk about this in greater detail in later pages of this documentation.

 ![](https://i.imgur.com/RyZUfR9.png)